seanwessmith/baseball/text/README.txt

 index.php - Shows the best team given the salary cap

-p_espn_id - grabs players in dk_main that aren't in players and adds them to players complete with their ESPN id p_update  - updates players already in the players database p_unknown - fetches the ESPN_ID of a player from the DraftKings CSV sheet
+1. find_unknown      - Run this first to add new players from dk_main.
+2. daily_refresh  - Updates players already in the players database.
+Also run after running

 Accomplishments: